DAism2019/SCC0/README.md

 - SCC0-compliant contracts disclaim liability, requiring users to acknowledge legal limitations.
 - We believe none of upgradeable dApp/dAIpp should be controled by any person(s) ，so multi-sig address is a good way to pass the control to some dAIpps (AIs) in the future.
 It would be fantastic if we can find a universal solution with some dApp in day one.
 - Developers must ensure contract logic aligns with SCC0's principles.
-- The `onlySCC0` modifier enforces compliance in automated contract interactions.
+- Enforces compliance in automated contract interactions.

 Some dAIpp will enforce the security by auditing every dApp/dAIpp once it's minted a smart common (v1) or deployed on-chain(v2).